75lb/renamer/README.md

 export default Suffix
 ```

-Save the above as `suffix.mjs` then process all files in the current directory using the above plugin as the replace chain.
+Save the above as `suffix.js` then process all files in the current directory using the above plugin as the replace chain.

 ```
-$ renamer --dry-run --chain suffix.mjs *
+$ renamer --dry-run --chain suffix.js *

 Dry run